apache/carbondata/docs/sdk-guide.md

-# SDK Writer Guide
+# SDK Guide
-In the carbon jars package, there exist a carbondata-store-sdk-x.x.x-SNAPSHOT.jar.
+In the carbon jars package, there exist a carbondata-store-sdk-x.x.x-SNAPSHOT.jar, including SDK writer and reader.
+# SDK Writer
 This SDK writer, writes carbondata file and carbonindex file at a given path.
 External client can make use of this writer to convert other format data or live data to create carbondata and index files.
 These SDK writer output contains just a carbondata and carbonindex files.
 No metadata folder will be present.